Charles Box

-Charles Box (born February 24, 1951) was elected mayor of Rockford, Illinois in 1989, the 2nd largest city in the state.
+Charles Box (born February 24, 1951) is an American politician who served as the first African-American mayor of Rockford, Illinois, then the second largest city in Illinois.

+Box was elected mayor of Rockford in 1989, defeating Leonard LaPasso with 63% of the vote and sweeping all 14 wards.
 A Democrat, Box was the first African-American Mayor elected in Rockford.
+He was sworn in on April 24, 1989.

 Box was elected to three terms as mayor before choosing not to run in 2001.
 In 2006, Illinois Governor Rod Blagojevich appointed Box as head of the Illinois Commerce Commission.